top of page

 Research appointments

-2019-present - Assistant Professor, Université Libre de Bruxelles, Brussels, Belgium
+2019-present - Associate Professor, Université Libre de Bruxelles, Brussels, Belgium

 2016-2019 - Research associate, Max-Planck Institute for Chemistry, Mainz, Germany